-- 4.10.
-The principles of MAT growth are underpinned by any school having financial health as a standalone institution.
+- 4.11.
+However, it is challenging to project if and when growth will take effect.
+As such, this MTFS does not account for growth of the MAT.
+However, the principles of MAT growth are underpinned by any school having financial health as a stand along institution.
 The Trust does not pool the General Annual Grant (GAG), and has no plan to.
-Therefore, an academy must only expend in line with its income. - 4.11.
+Therefore, an academy must only expend in line with its income. - 4.12.
 Detailed due-diligence within a clearly defined decision making process ensures Directors retain firm control of MAT growth.